… or a DIY PCB milling machine

 Yup, that’s the latest one so I finally have some photos 😀

-This build, except being more compact, also received some cosmetic changes.
+This build, except for being more compact, also received some cosmetic changes.

-Electronics box and PSU are now sitting on sides of a frame.
+The electronics box and PSU are now sitting on the sides of a frame.

 I’ve added some radiators to NEMA17 stepper motors and 3D printed a box for on/off switches.